reportportal/docs/src/md/src/ManagementBoard/AllUsersPage.md

  * Delete button: only Admin is able to delete user from the system

 All Users page allows:
- - to add and invite a new Report Portal users.
+ - to add and invite new ReportPortal users.
  - to assign users to the projects with any project role.
  - to unnassign users from projects.
  - to update project role
- - to delete users from Report Portal.
+ - to delete users from ReportPortal.

-Report Portal provides 2 ways to create a new user account in the Management Board:
+ReportPortal provides 2 ways to create a new user account in the Management Board:

 - on the "All Users" page
 - on All Projects' "Members" page.
 This point is described on